Tandemz/tandemz.io/src/pages/posts/why-dark-patterns-creep-into-ux-designers-toolkits.md

 ---
 template: post
 hashtags:
   - ux design
   - dark patterns
   - design
   - userexperience
   - ux
   - ui
+title:
+  Why dark patterns creep into UX designers’ toolkits - and how to steer clear of them
+full_title:
-title: Why dark patterns creep into UX designers’ toolkits - and how to steer clear of them
+  Why dark patterns creep into UX designers’ toolkits - and how to steer clear of them
-subtitle: ''
 date: 2020-01-20T13:00:00.000+00:00
-thumb_img_path: "/images/cover.png"
+thumb_img_path: '/images/cover.png'
-content_img_path: "/images/cover.png"
+content_img_path: '/images/cover.png'
+excerpt:
-excerpt: 'The good news is: there aren''t secretly evil designers trying to ruin our user experience.
-The bad news is: all designers are... kinda'
+  "The good news is: there aren't secretly evil designers trying to ruin our user experience.
+The bad news is: all designers are... kinda"
 author: src/data/authors/francew.json
-ogimage: "/images/cover.png"
+ogimage: '/images/cover.png'
 ---

 In 2019 I spoke about dark patterns and how to recognize them at a Meetup in Paris.
 Dark patterns are tricks used by websites and apps that make users do things that they didn't mean to, like buying or signing up for something.

-As I was researching the subject, I came across Typeform’s pricing page, a good example of the [Price Prevention Comparison pattern.](https://www.darkpatterns.org/types-of-dark-pattern/price-comparison-prevention "PricePrevention") This pattern makes it hard for users to compare prices, products or services, thus preventing them from making informed decisions.
+As I was researching the subject, I came across Typeform’s pricing page, a good example of the [Price Prevention Comparison pattern.](https://www.darkpatterns.org/types-of-dark-pattern/price-comparison-prevention 'PricePrevention') This pattern makes it hard for users to compare prices, products or services, thus preventing them from making informed decisions.

 ![Typeform Pricing](/images/Screenshot 2020-01-17 at 15.14.19.png "Typeform Pricing")